kgeri/sandbox/eclipsestore/README.md

-# Microstream sandbox
+# EclipseStore sandbox

-I found [Microstream](https://docs.microstream.one/manual/intro/welcome.html) to be particularly interesting because it promises to do away with the hurdles of object-relational (and object-JSON, and object-`insert fancy NoSQL DB here`) mappings, and says: well, why not just map Java object graphs as they are, to a file?
+I found [EclipseStore](https://docs.eclipsestore.io/manual/intro/welcome.html) to be particularly interesting because it promises to do away with the hurdles of object-relational (and object-JSON, and object-`insert fancy NoSQL DB here`) mappings, and says: well, why not just map Java object graphs as they are, to a file?